-2.2 'excluded liabilities' has the same meaning as in section 48B(7A) of the Banking Act.
+2.2 'excluded liabilities' has the same meaning as in article 4(1)(119section 48B(7A)) of the CRRBanking Act.

-2.3 'MREL eligible liabilities' means liabilities that are issued by institutions to meet applicable requirements for own funds and eligible liabilities as defined inset by the Banking Act which Bank, that are not (or no longer qualified as) own funds and are not excluded liabilities, and that meet the MREL eligibility criteria for MREL eligible liabilities set out in the No. 2 Order and this Statement of Policy; and 'eligible liabilities instruments' means instruments representing or constituting MREL eligible liabilities.
+2.3 'MREL eligible liabilities' means liabilities that are issued by institutions to meet applicable requirements for own funds and eligible liabilities as defined in the Banking Act which meet the MREL eligibility set by the Bank, that are not (or no longer qualified as) own funds and are not excluded liabilities, and that meet the criteria for MREL eligible liabilities set out in the No. 2 Order and this Statement of Policy; and 'eligible liabilities instruments' means instruments representing or constituting MREL eligible liabilities.